 The University of Rochester Medical Center School of Medicine and Dentistry (URMC SMD) continually strives to diversify student and faculty populations and thus to increase the number of graduate students currently underrepresented in the biomedical and health sciences.
 The Post-baccalaureate Research Education Program (PREP) is designed to encourage underrepresented minorities who hold a recent baccalaureate degree in the biomedically-relevant sciences, to pursue a research doctorate, and to prepare these trainees for careers as outstanding research scientists and leaders in the biomedical community.

-PREP Program Director, Edith M. Lord, PhD, is a Professor in the Department of Microbiology and Immunology and former Senior Associate Dean for Graduate Education at the URMC SMD.
-Dr. Lord's experience with the administrative and scientific aspects of graduate education provides her with a broad and unique perspective that makes her especially effective in her role as PREP Program Director.
+Program Directors, Dr. Jacques Robert & Dr. Elaine Smolock, are faculty in the Department of Microbiology and Immunology Our experience with the administrative and scientific aspects of graduate education provides us with a broad and unique perspective that makes us especially effective in our role as Program Directors.

 Please review our online Trainee Handbook.

 To learn more about career development opportunities, visit our Center for Professional Development website.

 The Post-baccalaureate Research Education Program (PREP) at the University of Rochester has three specific objectives, which are as follows:

 - To create a supportive, productive, and exciting environment, in which trainees will conduct outstanding research in microbiology and immunology, while working as full-time laboratory technicians under the supervision of a program faculty member.
 This will be achieved by bringing together a highly interactive and experienced group of well-funded faculty concerned with the advancement of underrepresented minority trainees, whose research interests span a diverse range of topics, and whose laboratories use a wide array of experimental approaches.